nyp-tech/nyptech-admin/README.md

 # NYP Technopreneurship Club

-This repository contains the microservice for adminstrating the services by the club.
+This repository contains the central hub for administrating the services operated by the club.

 ## Usage